 Dive into cultural and literary inquiry as you grapple with the complex questions of justice and value that arise from a range of texts spanning various historical periods and the globe.

 We take the stance that good readers make better writers.
 With a curriculum that blends literature and creative writing together, become both as you encounter literary inquiry and engage with contemporary writers.

 Discover how writing expands past the classroom.
 With this minor, develop a deep sense of rhetorical awareness as you study different genres, forms of argumentation, rhetorical traditions and the impact of technological advancement, all underwritten with an understanding of how language, literacy, culture and identity impact structures of power.

 Meet your peers, develop your writing (creative and academic) as well as editing and/or research skills, or help other students develop their own.

-Fragments, established in 1958, is an annual publication of the best literature and visual art of the Seattle University community.
-If you are interested in joining the staff, please contact Susan Meyers at firstname.lastname@example.org.
-Copies of Fragments are available in the English Department.
+Established in 1958, we annually publish the best literary and visual art of the Seattle U community.
+Students can submit work, join the staff, or volunteer.
+Copies are available in the English Dept.